Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Dear [Hiring Manager’s Name],

-I have [Number] of years of experience in [Industry], and possess a strong background in [Specific Skills or Duties].
-I am particularly looking to join [Company Name] due to your good reputation in the name of the company.
+I am a professional with [Number] years of professional experience in [Field] and have significant experience in [Specific Abilities or Responsibility].
+I am particularly attracted by the possibility of being able to work with [Company’s Name] as a result of your excellent reputation in the name of the company.

-I believe my abilities and experience make me an good candidate for this position.
-I would welcome the opportunity to chat with you regarding how I could contribute for your group.
+I am certain that my qualifications and experience make me a ideal candidate for this position.
+I would like the chance to talk with you more regarding how I could contribute on your staff.

 Sincerely,